 However, in 1797 the painting was taken by French troops as part of Napoleon's Italian campaign and subsequently hung in the Louvre.

-The painting can be seen as reflecting a dichotomy at the simplest level: the redeeming force of Christ, symbolized by the purity and symmetry of the upper half of the painting.
-This contrasts with the Man's shortcomings, symbolized in the lower half by gloomy and chaotic scenes.
+The painting can be seen as reflecting a dichotomy at the simplest level: the redemptive force of Christ, symbolized by the purity and symmetry of the upper half of the painting.
+This is in contrast to Man's shortcomings, symbolized in the lower half by bleak and chaotic scenes.

 The Transfiguration is related to successive stories in the Gospel of Matthew.
 The upper part of the painting depicts Christ elevated in front of billowing, illuminated clouds, and on either side of him are the prophets Elijah and Moses.
-In the lower part of the painting, the Apostles are depicted, unsuccessfully trying to rid the possessed boy of the demons.
-The upper part shows the transfigured Christ, who seems to be performing a miracle, curing the child and freeing him from evil.
+At the bottom of the painting, the Apostles are depicted unsuccessfully trying to rid the possessed boy of demons.
+The upper part shows the transfigured Christ, who seems to be performing a miracle, healing the child and freeing him from evil.

 The dimensions of The Transfiguration are colossal, 410 x 279 cm.
-Raphael preferred to paint on canvas, but this painting was done with oil paints on wood as the chosen medium.
-Raphael actually showed advanced indications of Baroque period mannerism and techniques in this painting.
+Raphael preferred to paint on canvas, but this painting was done using oil paints on wood as his chosen media.
+Raphael actually showed advanced indications of mannerism and techniques of the Baroque period in this painting.

-The stylized, contorted poses of the lower half-figures indicate mannerism.
+The stylized and contorted poses of the lower half figures indicate mannerism.
 The dramatic tension within these figures, and the liberal use of light and dark, or chiaroscuro contrasts, represent the Baroque period of exaggerated movement to produce drama, tension, exuberance, or illumination.
-Actually The Transfiguration was ahead of its time, as was Raphael's death, which came too soon.
+The Transfiguration was actually ahead of its time, as was Raphael's death, which came too soon.

 This work would be the last painting by Raphael, who would work on it until his death in April 1520.